What happens if my employer doesn’t respond to a claim?Updated: October 21, 2022

-At the beginning of a work injury claim, your solicitor will start by notifying your employer (the defendant).
-In most cases, your employer’s solicitor or insurer will promptly confirm receipt.
-The defendant will then respond more fully to the clam claim in due course.
+In most cases, an employer’s solicitor or insurer will promptly confirm receipt.
+The defendant will then respond in detail to the claim in due course.

 But, what happens if your employer doesn’t respond?